 - Wearing computer glasses, anti-refractive or proper prescription glasses for eyes.

-- Using artificial tear drops to remove dryness of eyes.
+- Using artificial tear drops to remove dryness of the eyes.

-Seek doctors advice, if these prevention tips aren’t working to ease symptoms of eye strain and dry eye.
+Seek a doctor’s advice, if these prevention tips aren’t working to ease symptoms of eye strain and dry eye.